Photos and rosters sought for baseball, softball teams

 Coaches and managers of local baseball and softball teams who want their teams to be featured in the newspaper's upcoming Youth Baseball-Girls Softball edition may contact Cindi Power at (814) 677-8370 to make the arrangements.

-The special section - set to publish in mid-July - will include team photos and rosters for youths playing in organized ball leagues.
+The special section - set to publish Friday, July 16 - will include team photos and rosters for youths playing in organized ball leagues.

 Coaches and managers of local baseball and softball teams who want their teams to be featured in the newspaper's upcoming Youth Baseball-Girls Softball edition may contact Cindi Power at (814) 677-8370 to make the arrangements.